KuaiYu715/Steps-Counts-Analysis/README.md

 ## What are the trends in my week to week data?

 Outline the driving question behind the project.
+Sub question and summery of driving question.

+Individual link: code, wiki, issue
+Group link:

 ## Table of contents